indeedeng/Mariner/README.md

 -  `outputFilePath` is the place you'd like the results written to
 -  `daysAgoCreated` is for deciding how fresh you want the issues to be.
 If you only want issues that were created in the last week, then choose 7, for example.
 -  `numberOfReposPerCall`: we recommend not changing this number.
 Unless you're getting an error from GitHub that your query string is too long, in which case try a smaller number.
+Optional
+- `confluenceMarkdownPath` is the place you'd see the markdown results

 ### Input File Format